luis-luna-aguilar/simple_interactions-rails/README.md

 # SimpleInteraction::Rails

 This is a work in progress tests are missing!
-And test generator is missing too

 This simply add a generator to your rails app to create interaction files